 Truly it can be said of violinist Noé Inui that he is a citizen of the world!
 Born in Brussels in 1985 to a Greek mother and a Japanese father, he has been living in Düsseldorf since 2006.
 He started having violin lessons at the age of four.
 He graduated at the Conservatories of Brussels, Paris, Karlsruhe and Düsseldorf.

 Noé is first-prize-winner of a great variety of international competitions, such as the special prize for Young Talents at the 2005 Sibelius Competition/Helsinki, the 2007 Louis Spohr Medal and the 2009 Young Concert Artists/New York.
 In 2013 he was selected to receive the Incentive Prize for Young Artists from federal state Nordrhein Westfalen.
-His most recent prize was at the Verbier Festival Academy 2012, where he was awarded the coveted Prix Julius Bär, presented to a musician of exceptional talent.
+At the Verbier Festival Academy in 2012 he was awarded the coveted Prix Julius Bär, presented to a musician of exceptional talent.

-As a soloist Noé performs with renowned orchestras in most of the European countries, in venues like Beethovenhaus/Bonn, Tonhalle/Düsseldorf, Philharmonie/Köln, Gasteig/München, Muziektheater/ Amsterdam, Megaron/Athens and Palau de la Musica/Barcelona, playing all the main violin concerti, but also lesser-known concerts as Bartók 2, Korngold, Milhaud, Weill and Hartmann.
+As a soloist Noé performs with renowned orchestras in most of the European countries, in venues like Beethovenhaus/Bonn, Tonhalle/Düsseldorf, Philharmonie/Köln, Gasteig/München, Concertgebouw/Amsterdam, Megaron/Athens and Palau de la Musica/Barcelona, playing all the main violin concerti, but also lesser-known concerts as Bartók 2, Korngold, Milhaud, Weill and Hartmann.

-As a chamber musician Noé shared the stage with musicians like Martha Argerich, Julien Quentin and Leonidas Kavakos.
-In the Young Concert Artists Series he has performed in many major venues in the US such as New York-Merkin Hall, Washington-Kennedy Center and Boston-Isabella Stewart Gardner Museum.
-In 2013 Noé made his Verbier Festival début.
+As a chamber musician Noé shared the stage with musicians like Julien Quentin, Martha Argerich, and Leonidas Kavakos.
+In the Young Concert Artists Series he has performed in many major venues in the US such as New York/Merkin Hall, Washington/Kennedy Center and Boston/Isabella Stewart Gardner Museum.
+In 2013 Noé made his critically acclaimed Verbier Festival début.

 Noé is playing a Tomasso Balestrieri (Mantua) from 1764.